Connect with us

 Alas Pilipinas get green light for Women’s Cup amid federation turmoil

-Alas Pilipinas Women have been given the green light to compete in the 2026 AVC Women’s Volleyball Cup, which begins Saturday in Candon City, Ilocos Sur.
+Alas Pilipinas Women have received the green light to compete in the 2026 AVC Women’s Volleyball Cup, which begins Saturday in Candon City, Ilocos Sur.

 “Life goes on in volleyball, and we’re here to help make sure the athletes and the programs are brought back to intense levels,” Bambol Tolentino, president of the Philippine Olympic Committee.